Part 1: Build Scenarios

 Summary

 You got a thorough introduction of the STK: New Scenario Wizard and a brief outline of STK tools and windows such as the Object Browser and the Timeline View.
 The bulk of the information in this tutorial helped you to become familiar with the functions and tools of the 2D and 3D Graphics windows.
-These windows are important for your situational awareness while using STK.
+These windows are important for your situational awareness while using the STK application.
+You ended by understanding how to save and close a scenario.

 Continue to Lesson Two: Objects and Properties.